robertmand/FAIR-DaSH/_episodes/ep3.md

 ---
 ## Data registration and the FAIR Principles

 Data registration relates to the following 3 FAIR Principles (Table 3.1).
-We will discuss and signpost these in this Episode.
+We will discuss and signpost these in this episode.

 | The FAIR Guiding Principles |                                                                                                                                                                                                                                                                                                                                       |
 | --------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |